Nel-Medeiros/Semana-OmniStack-11/README.md

 - 🔀 **Express** — Micro-framework ho deals with the app routes;
 - 📞 **Axios** — HTTP Client ho makes API calls;
 - 📐 **EsLint** — Code patterns;
-- ✨ **Styled Components** — Allow you to write plain and scoped CSS in your components without worrying about class name collisions.;
+- ✨ **Styled Components** — Allow you to write plain and scoped CSS in your components without worrying about class name collisions.

 ## Getting started